robertantonyjaikumar/onedrive/Readme.md

 **Onedrive Integration**

-It provides library is to integrate your php Application with Onedrive
+This library helps you to integrate your php Application with Onedrive

 **Installation**
 ````